brillout/wildcard-api/docs/ssr-auth.template.md

 import getGreeting from '../common/getGreeting';

 (async () => {
-  // We don't have to pass `req` when calling `getGreeting` on the browser-side. const messagePromise = getGreeting();
+  // We don't have to pass `req` when calling `getGreeting` in the

-  // There is no HTTP request yet; Wildcard is about to make an HTTP request to our
+  // browser: Wildcard is about to make an HTTP request to our
-  // Node.js server which will be handled by `wildcardHandler`.
-The `context.user`
+  // Node.js server and the Wildcard middleware will be called.
+  // The middleware passes `context.user` to our endpoint function
+  // `whoAmI`.
-  // object is passed to `getApiResponse`. const message = await messagePromise;
+  const message = await getGreeting();

   ReactDOM.hydrate(
     <div>{message}</div>,